top of page

 August

-King City along the Salinas River - continued searches for Melissa Blue, a county rarity; multiple trips may be planned
+King City along the Salinas River - continued searches for Melissa Blue, a county rarity; other possible species include checkered white and tailed copper.

 September

-Parkfield area - target species: Great Blue hairstreak
+Parkfield area - target species: Great Blue hairstreak, purplish copper, and Mormon metalmark

 bottom of page